rcompton/ryancompton.net/_posts/2015-03-24-darknet-market-basket-analysis.md

 ###*96.5% of vendors who sold speed, MDMA, and cocaine also sold ecstasy*{: style="color: white"}

 [Association rule learning](https://en.wikipedia.org/wiki/Association_rule_learning) is a straightforward and popular way to solve problems in [market basket analysis](https://en.wikipedia.org/wiki/Affinity_analysis).
 The traditional application is to suggest items to shoppers based on what other customers are putting in their carts.
 For some reason the canonical example is "customers who buy diapers also buy beer".

-Obviously we don't have customer data from a crawl of the public postings on Evolution.
-However, we do have data on what each vendor sells which can help us quantify results suggested by the visual analysis done above.
+We don't have customer data from a crawl of the public postings on Evolution.
+However, we do have data on what each vendor sells which can help us quantify results suggested in the visual analysis done above.

 Here's an example of what our database looks like (the complete file has 3,785 rows (one for each vendor)):